16 Sep 5 Insider Tips To Give Your KYC Protocols An Extra Edge

 With all that being said, crypto KYC isn’t a set-it-and-forget-it thing.
-Good KYC/CDD practices are constantly evolving, especially as new regulations are introduced and enforced and as scams, money laundering, and other financial crime becomes more sophisticated.
+Good KYC/CDD practices are constantly evolving, especially as new cryptocurrency regulations are introduced and enforced and as scams, bitcoin money laundering, and other financial crime becomes more sophisticated.

 Remember — criminals are working to be one step ahead of the curve all the time just like you.

 5 new KYC tips based on AML compliance best practices

 We’re here to help aboveboard cryptocurrency businesses keep pace.
 That’s why we’ve put together these 5 tips to enhance KYC protocols.